A simple and delicious apple cinnamon bread, filled and topped with a brown sugar and cinnamon streusel and lots of chopped fresh chopped apple.

 - To assemble loaf, spread half of apple batter into the bottom of the greased loaf pan.
 Sprinkle half of the streusel over batter.
 Top with remaining batter, then finish with the remaining streusel.Repeat layers with remaining batter and streusel.

 - Bake at 350F for 55 to 65 minutes or until a tester comes out clean.
-Remove from oven and allow to cool in the pan for 15-20 minutes, before carefully removing from the pan to cool completely on a cooling rack before slicing and serving.
+Remove from oven and allow to cool in the pan for 15-20 minutes.
+Run a knife around the edges of the pan to loosen, then carefully removing from the pan to cool completely on a cooling rack before slicing and serving.